 Marketing has been the focus of my career for the last 20 years!
-I’ve seen it evolve through new technology—digital marketing, social media, AI—but the essence of a strong marketing strategy remains the same.
-It’s all about product/market fit—making sure that what you offer meets a need that your audience will pay you for.
+I’ve seen it evolve through new technology, digital marketing, social media, AI, but the essence of a strong marketing strategy remains the same.
+It’s all about product/market fit, making sure that what you offer meets a need that your audience will pay you for.
 Lots of small business owners over-complicate marketing, and the cycle of overwhelm means they don’t take any action or get sucked into something that wastes valuable time and resources.

-As the daughter of two parents who ran their own small business, it was inevitable that I was going to use my professional skills to help people like my parents—passionate about what they do but needing marketing expertise to help the world see how brilliant they are.
+As the daughter of two parents who ran their own small business, it was inevitable that I was going to use my professional skills to help people like my parents, passionate about what they do but needing marketing expertise to help the world see how brilliant they are.

 Outside of working life, I’m a single mum to an 11-year-old boy.
 I am told that I’m an inspiration to single parents because I don’t let my circumstances hold me back in business, and I’m passionate about single people living their best life when they are on their own.
 I spend my spare time renovating my house (I’m at B&Q a lot!).

 I founded B2B Marketing Collective to help B2B business owners Stop Random Acts of Marketing.
 I create a marketing strategy and a plan for businesses to implement using their own resources, but I can provide additional support if needed.
+Not sure what kind of marketing support would be best for you?
+Let’s have a chat, I’d love to help bring your ideas to life.
+Whether you’re looking to clarify your approach, need a sounding board for your next campaign, or want hands-on help to get things moving, I’m here to make marketing feel simpler and more achievable.

 My parents ran a small business when I was growing up, so supporting SMEs with their marketing was inevitable!
 I am passionate about helping talented professionals succeed in their business and hate it when they're hiding their brilliance because they don’t know who their ideal client is or how to reach them.